TheMarex/ba-thesis/text/6_pushrecovery.md

 For the CoM to come to a rest the orbital energy $E_x$ must be zero.
 Thus we can solve \ref{eq:orbital-x} to yield the point $p$ that will achieve this.
-Since it is a quaratic equation there are two solutions:
+Since it is a quadratic equation there are two solutions:

 \begin{equation}
 p = x - \sqrt{\frac{z_c}{g}} \dot{x} \:\:\:\:\text{ or }\:\:\:\: p = x + \sqrt{\frac{z_c}{g}} \dot{x}
 \end{equation}

-Since it is generally desireable to chose a point that lies in the direction of the CoM motion we define the *Immediate Capture Point* as:
+Since it is generally desirable to chose a point that lies in the direction of the CoM motion we define the *Immediate Capture Point* as:

 \begin{equation} \label{eq:icp}
 p_{ic} := x + \sqrt{\frac{z_c}{g}} \dot{x}
 \end{equation}

-Placing the base of the pendulum (the ankle) there *instentaniously* will cause an orbital energy of zero, thus the head of the pendulum (the CoM) will stop at $p_{ic}$.
+Placing the base of the pendulum (the ankle) there *instantaneously* will cause an orbital energy of zero, thus the head of the pendulum (the CoM) will stop at $p_{ic}$.
-In most cases we will not be able to move the base of the pendulum instentaniously.
+In most cases we will not be able to move the base of the pendulum instantaneously.
 So we are more interested in the Immediate Capture Point in $\Delta t$ seconds from now.
 This point can be obtained by \ref{eq:future-icp}.
 For a detailed derivation, we recommend the paper by Koolen et. al. \cite{koolen2012capturability}.